pulumi/terraform-provider-azurerm/website/docs/r/app_service_certificate.html.markdown

 ## Example Usage

 This example provisions an App Service Certificate from a Local File.
-Additional examples of how to use the `azurerm_app_service_certificate` resource can be found [in the ./examples/app-service/certificate` directory within the Github Repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/app-service/certificate).

 ```hcl